Skip to main content

 Messay has also published no fewer than 43 peer-reviewed articles and book chapters, in both English and French, just a few of whose titles indicate the impressive range of his knowledge and expertise: “From Otherness to Universal Humanism: Negritude’s Idea of Race,” “The Ethiopian Conception of Time and Modernization,” “Action and Forgetting: Bergson’s Theory of Memory,” and most recently, “The Nature and Challenges of Ethnicity: The Case of Ethiopia.”

-Given this rate and range of scholarly production, it’s not surprising that Messay won both the Alumni Award in Scholarship in 2006 and the College of Arts and Sciences Award for Outstanding Scholarship in 2009.
+Given this rate and range of scholarly production, it’s not surprising that Messay won the Alumni Award in Scholarship in 2006 and the College of Arts and Sciences Award for Outstanding Scholarship in 2009.

-Another colleague shares that when she interviewed for her position, “Messay was part of the group who took me to dinner at an Indian restaurant and Messay ordered his at a heat level 12 on a scale of 1-10!
-Then, he added even more of the hot chili when it came out! . . .
+Another colleague shared that when she interviewed for her position, “Messay was part of the group who took me to dinner at an Indian restaurant and Messay ordered his at a heat level 12 on a scale of 1-10.
+Then, he added even more of the hot chili when it came out. . . .
 The other memorable part of meeting Messay was that he asked me if I had read Frantz Fanon's Black Skin, White Masks, which I had not.
 But, once I did, it transformed the way I approached intro to philosophy and made sure that I was attentive to non-western philosophical traditions.”

-A third colleague writes, “I feel so lucky to have met a great philosopher like Messay in my lifetime.
+A third colleague wrote, “I feel so lucky to have met a great philosopher like Messay in my lifetime.
 Someone who has dedicated his life to both theoretical and practical wisdom.
 He is a perfect role model for those who strive to be a thinker and a teacher all at the same time.”

-Joe has had a distinguished career.
+Joe had a distinguished career.
 He published in some of the best topology journals in the country.
 He is the sole author of most of his publications – a rarity in mathematics where collaborations are the norm.

-Joe has served the university in many different ways.
+Joe served the university in many different ways.
 He was department chair for eight years.
-During his tenure, we created a minor in actuarial sciences, developed several new undergraduate and graduate courses and shepherded eight CAP courses through the approval process.
+During his tenure, he created a minor in actuarial sciences, developed several new undergraduate and graduate courses and shepherded eight CAP courses through the approval process.
 Joe oversaw a major revision of our tenure and promotion document, and the resulting policy is still in effect today.
 The department grew in size with the university while Joe was chair: we added three new tenure lines and two lecturer lines.

-Throughout his long career at UD, Joe has served our students, the department, the college and the university in a variety of ways.
+Throughout his long career at UD, Joe served our students, the department, the college and the university in a variety of ways.
 He served on various iterations of the department executive, curriculum and vision committees, the tenure committee, the promotion committee and the lecturer promotion committee, as well as more than 10 search committees.
 He was the academic advisor for numerous students, both math majors and discover science students.

 Beyond the department, Joe served on the dean’s executive council, the science center steering committee, the college lecturer promotion committee, the Research Council, the academic senate and CAP-C, to name a few.
 Joe has also been a long-time tutor for the Study Tables program of what is now the Multi-Ethnic Education and Engagement Center (MEEC).
 For his service, he was honored with a proclamation expressing appreciation and gratitude for his consistent dedication to the program, modeling positive interactions between students and faculty and encouraging students to cultivate meaningful relationships with faculty.

-Joe is not one to tout his own accomplishments or service, but he has had a great impact on our students, the mathematics department and the university.
+Joe is not one to tout his own accomplishments or service, but he had a great impact on our students, the mathematics department and the university.

-Dr. Portier earned an MA in theology from Washington Theological Union in 1972 and a PhD from St Michael's College at the University of Toronto in 1980.
+Dr. Portier earned an M.A. in theology from Washington Theological Union in 1972 and a Ph.D. from St Michael's College at the University of Toronto in 1980.
 He taught at Mount St. Mary’s in Emmitsburg MD from 1979 to 2003, before joining UD in 2003 at the University of Dayton as the Mary Ann Spearin Chair of Catholic Theology.

 His is a deeply contextual theology that “locates the work of theology in history and culture with attention to the United States.”
 Located theology is a key marker of what it means to study theology at the University of Dayton.
-Dr. Portier gives us multiple examples of contextual theologies with his three additional books, four edited books, 36 peer reviewed articles, 17 book chapters, 63 book reviews, 30 invited lectures, six named lectures and five keynote addresses.
-He has truly infused the field of theology with contextual theology.
+Dr. Portier provided multiple examples of contextual theologies with his three additional books, four edited books, 36 peer reviewed articles, 17 book chapters, 63 book reviews, 30 invited lectures, six named lectures and five keynote addresses.
+He truly infused the field of theology with contextual theology.

 Dr. Michael Reginald Sandy arrived at Dayton International Airport on the day after Thanksgiving in 1986 to start at UD the following January.
 Life would never be the same.